Day 1 – Tuesday, 14 May

 - How have platform investing models been used to scale local businesses to regional markets?

-- How will the model for private investments in African businesses evolve?
+- How is the model for private investments in African businesses evolving?

-- Do African companies require even more patient capital than the traditional fund model allows?
-What innovations can be used to satisfy these requirements?
+- Do African companies require more patient capital than the traditional fund model allows?

 - How are investors from across the private capital spectrum—from early-stage VC to buyout to credit—positioning businesses to succeed across a diverse set of countries?